RyanJarv/omaha/doc/CustomizingOmaha.md

 We strongly recommend making these changes before you release:

-  * Change the names of core executables -- `GoogleUpdate.exe`, `goopdate.dll`, `GoogleCrashHandler.exe`, and so on.
+  * Change the names of core executables -- `BraveUpdate.exe`, `goopdate.dll`, `BraveCrashHandler.exe`, and so on.
 (This will require changes to the SCons build scripts, to the names of EXEs in `omaha\base\constants.h`, to WiX MSI fragments, and to several unit tests.)

   * Duplicate the contents of `common\omaha_customization_unittest.cc` into a new file, replace **`EXPECT_GU_STREQ()`** with **`EXPECT_STREQ()`**, and update the string literals for your fork of Omaha.
 Do the same with **`EXPECT_GU_ID_EQ()`** in a copy of `goopdate\omaha_customization_goopdate_apis_unittest.cc`.
 (These macros change their behavior based on the value of `is_google_update_build` in `main.scons`.
 When set to `True`, this test checks for equality - i.e. that the values haven't changed between builds.
 When set to `False`, it checks for inequality - i.e. it ensures that these values do not collide with the official Google Update releases.
 By adding additional tests with the first behavior, you can provide the same safety measures for your own fork.)